datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 Yes.
 What would have happened then?
 What **then**?

 What is the effect of **this** cause?
 Is there any even?

+### Fox drool is still there

+> Making his bows he said, "I am released from the body of a fox."

+No you're not. _"Fox drool is still there."_

 ### But what is it?